KEAdigital/fakedata/README.md

 ## Number of entries
 It is possible to control the number of entries in the various tables.
 However, you should be aware that a large number of records will mean that it takes a long time to generate the data.

+## Export
+You can export to:

+- CSV
+- Excel
+- MySQL on Azure

 ```
   no_customeres = 20